Louisiana

 Packet Size 20 Seeds $5.00

-Pole/Dry.
-100 DTM.
-Flower white.
-Plants are vigorous, productive.
+Pole Dry.
+Mostoller Wild Goose.
+100 days to mature it's first dry seed.
+White blossoms and vigorous, productive plants.
 Pods are flattened, wide which average about 4 seeds per pod.
-In autumn of 1865 one of the two sons of Joseph Mostoller shot a lone goose in Somerset county Pennsylvania.
+The unique story of this bean dates back to the autumn 1865 when one of the two sons of Joseph Mostoller shot a lone goose on a river in Somerset county Pennsylvania.
 Upon prepping the goose for a meal Joseph's Wife Sara found the unusual beans in the goose's crop.
 Dried and planted them in the spring of 1866.
-The bean is still with us after five generations.
+The bean is still with us after seven generations.

 Mr Tung